-The midterm test will be held Wednesday July 28 from 5:30 p.m. -7:30 p.m. (a 2 hours exam) and will cover Units 1-5 in the course outline.
+The tentative midterm test will be held Friday, June 3, 2022 in person from 7:00 p.m. - 9:00 p.m. and will cover Units 1 - 5 in the course outline.
+The rooms will be discussed closer to the writing date.
 The final exam will be 3 hours in duration and will be scheduled by the Student Records Office.
-The final exam will cover Units 1-10, with emphasis on Units 6-10.
+The final exam will cover Units 1 - 11, with emphasis on Units 6 - 11.
 Students missing the midterm test for a valid reason will be permitted to write a deferred midterm at a later date.